-I am a Professor in the Faculty of Medicine and the School of Mathematics at the University of Southampton.
-My group contains biologists, mathematicians and physicists working together, using experimental, mathematical and computational methods to better understand human health and disease.
+I am a Professor in the Faculty of Medicine and the School of Mathematics at the University of Southampton, and a Fellow of the Alan Turing Institute, the UK national institute for data science and artificial intelligence.
+My group contains, experimental biologists, mathematicians, statisticians and computer scientists working together to better understand human health and disease.
 We are particularly interested in: using machine learning to improve human health and well-being; the structure and function of biological and social networks; and stem cell dynamics.

-I obtained my PhD in applied mathematics (Southampton, 2003) before training in experimental cell biology, first in the Faculty of Medicine at Southampton (2003-2008) and then at Mount Sinai School of Medicine, USA (2008-2010).
+I obtained my PhD in mathematics (Southampton, 2003) before training in experimental cell biology, first in the Faculty of Medicine at Southampton (2003-2008) and then at Mount Sinai School of Medicine, USA (2008-2010).

-I am a visiting professor at the International Research Centre for Medical Sciences at Kumamoto University, Japan, and a Fellow of the Alan Turing Institute, the UK national institute for data science and artificial intelligence.
+I am a visiting professor at the International Research Centre for Medical Sciences at Kumamoto University, Japan.